pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

   calendars for dates,
   and graphs for co-ordinates.

-* Block coding embedded in apps for scripting extensions.
+* Integration with other scripting environments, like spreadsheets and interactive notebooks, or browser and office suite extensions/plugins.

 * Package/project manager
   interoperating with CLI tool.